bndr/q2a-caching/README.md

 2. Fix bug about comment form error
 3. Fix bug about submit error on admin panel
 4. Improve compression efficiency (Replace with Minify)
+5. Separate cache folder for PC and mobile themes

 V0.3 [2016/07/21] sama55